Yosimitso/WorkingForumBundle/README.md

 - Forum with subforum
 - Moderator role as ROLE_MODERATOR (and default admin roles)
 - Post editor using markdown with instant preview
+- Smiley system
 - Enable thread locking
+- Thread can be pinned
+- Thread can be moved
+- Reporting system for thread
 - Support multi language
 - Enable marking thread as 'resolved'
 - Automatic breadcrumb
 - Messages counting (user, forum, subforum) with last replies
 - Automatic pagination on thread list and thread
 - Allow or not the anonymous to read forums
-- Reporting system
-- Smiley system
 - Database safety : no HTML stored, only markdown
 - Search system
 - Backend administration